bugsnag/safe-json-stringify/README.md

 stringify(obj, [optional replacer], [optional spaces], [options])
 ```

-- `options.filterKeys`: a list of keys whose value should be replaced with the string `[FILTERED]`.
+- `options.redactedKeys`: a list of keys whose value should be replaced with the string `[REDACTED]`.
 Keys can be strings for exact matches, or regexes for partial or pattern matches.
 The array can contain a mixture of both.
-- `options.filterPaths`: a list of paths where the `filterKeys` option will be applied.
+- `options.redactedPaths`: a list of paths where the `redactedKeys` option will be applied.
 The format of these strings are key names separated by `.` and if the property is an array, it is represented with `[]`.
 For example: `events.[].metaData`.

 ### Example